DCMS sets out plans for a new pro-competition regime for digital markets: How will it impact the tech sector?

 The DMU will be able to interrogate algorithms’ impact on competition and require that firms carry out field trials (including A/B testing) to evaluate the impact of new innovations or processes if necessary.

 Decisions of the DMU will be subject to review on judicial review principles following the approach taken in respect of decisions by other ex ante regulators such as Ofcom.
-This approach goes against industry’s advice that the appeal body must be able to examine the appropriateness of the DMU's judgements and outcomes, not merely the procedure used to get them, and therefore using a full merits review standard.
+This approach goes against industry’s advice that the appeal body must be able to examine the appropriateness of the DMU's judgements and outcomes, not merely the procedure used to get them.

 The final set of proposals include the introduction of a new mandatory reporting requirement for firms designated with Strategic Market Status.
 Prior to completion of transactions which exceed the proposed thresholds, SMS firms will be required to report them to the CMA.
 The CMA will then have an initial review of the mergers to consider whether it would warrant further investigation.

 In response to the consultation, techUK recommended that the government narrow the scope of its merger reform changes, such as not lowering the standard of proof for Phase 2 mergers involving SMS firms from 'more likely than not' to a 'realistic prospect' of a substantial lessening of competition, given that this could harm innovation and investment.
 The announcement that no changes to the Phase 2 merger intervention criteria will be adopted is welcomed by techUK.